Causes and Solutions for Blurry and Jagged Text in a Book

 When exporting to PDF under General use one of the highest settings next to Standard.
 For example PDF/X-4:2010 can produce superior results for text and graphics as it supports color-managed CMYK, gray, RGB or spot color data, as well as layers and PDF transparency.
 Also under General next to Compatibility selecting a higher PDF such as Acrobat 7 (PDF 1.6) or higher can produce more options and better results than an earlier PDF version.

-If you’re printing your brochure using a color laser printer with a mediocre to low resolution if the density of the primary color used is low, the size of the halftone dot will be small.
-This produces a greater distance between the separate pixels, and the way that the mixed color is build up can result in the small halftone dots being more visible.
+If you’re printing your brochure using a colour laser printer with a mediocre to low resolution if the density of the primary colour used is low, the size of the halftone dot will be small.
+This produces a greater distance between the separate pixels, and the way that the mixed colour is build up can result in the small halftone dots being more visible.
 This can produce lower quality results and may be responsible for the blurry and jagged text in your brochure when printed.

 Colors on a color laser printer are created by placing cyan, magenta, yellow and black halftone cells close to each other which gives the visual impression of a mixed color.
 The visibility of these separate halftone dots may vary between different colors, since it depends on the amount of primary colors used and the density of these colors.

-Therefore try altering the color of the text to produce a higher density of separate halftone dots, so the separate dots are not visible.
-Darker colors are less likely to produce text that is blurry and jagged when printed.
+Therefore try altering the colour of the text to produce a higher density of separate halftone dots, so the separate dots are not visible.
+Darker colours are less likely to produce text that is blurry and jagged when printed.

 Consider PostScript fonts